sagemath/trac_to_gh/Issue 9775.md

 # Issue 9775: Cygwin: GLPK extension module needs to be more explicit in its linking

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9776

 Original creator: mhansen